-That’s why listening louder is all about really listening and giving people room to explain themselves and really trying to understand, not only what they are saying, but also listen for the things not being said.
+That’s why listening louder is all about listening and giving people room to explain themselves and trying to understand, not only what they are saying, but also listen for the things not being said.

 In the interview, we talked a lot about this particular skill.
 If you master this, then it can be used in a ton of ways to improve your future job opportunities.
 So give it a listen (if you haven’t already done it), because Henrik dropped some pretty great advice on this topic.

-When really listening to what other people are saying, you’ll also be better at spotting trends and creating the right solutions to suit the needs of others.
+When listening to what other people are saying, you’ll also be better at spotting trends and creating the right solutions to suit the needs of others.
 But you need to learn to listen louder.

 According to Future Navigator being a good listener requires these four things:

 - Stop talking